Jack01antern/SurFin/README.md

 ## Installation

-To begin working with this repository in **Android Studio**, kindly follow these instructions:
+To begin working with this repository in **Android Studio**, kindly follow below instructions.

 1. Connect to Firebase Cloud Firestore with your own API key